isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-do-i-get-rid-of-fleas-in-my-house-without-bombing.markdown

 slug: /how-do-i-get-rid-of-fleas-in-my-house-without-bombing/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 The Pyrethrins in the flea spray kill the adult fleas targeting the fleas nervous system and thus kill or paralyze them - with IGR - 0.1% pyriproxyfen.
 - An IGR in Ultracide-flea, the pyriproxyfen, will stop various biological triggers, making the flea evolve to its next life cycle stage.
 On how do I get rid of fleas in my house without [bombing](https://pestpolicy.com/best-fogger-for-fleas/) ; check the detailed explanation below.
-These are the flea fogger or flea bomb alternatives.
+These are the�flea fogger or flea bomb alternatives.
 [amazon bestseller="Best Flea Sprays" items="2" template="table"]
 ## **1. Pesticide Sprays**
 Pesticide sprays kill fleas and are suitable for home use.
 Watch out for ingredients like resmethrin & permethrin - unsuitable for